patrickmineault/codebook/setup.md

 (codebook) ~/Documents/codebook$ conda export env > environment.yml
 ```

 You can then commit `environment.yml` to document this environment.
-You can recreate the environment in question when needed - when you move to a different computer, for example - using:
+You can recreate this environment - when you move to a different computer, for example - using:

 ```console
 $ conda create --name recoveredenv --file environment.yml